chrispwolf/night-tripper-platen/content/chapters/Rules for Play/ship-combat.md

 The ship's pilot throws + helm skill, impact limited by the ship's thrusters.
 Add the impact of the throw to the ship's position.

 ## Gunnery
 The ship's gunner throws + gunnery skill, impact limited by the ship's guns.
 The enemy ship suffers one hit for each point of impact.

-For each hit, the crew of the target ship choose to either take the hit or dodge it.
+For each hit, the crew of the target ship chooses to either take the hit or dodge it.
 If they take the hit, they lose 1 position and the attacker rolls on the hit location table below.
 If they dodge the hit, they lose 3 Position.
 Position cannot be reduced to less than 0.
 A ship with 0 Position takes every hit.

 The attacker may spend position to increase or decrease a hit location die by 1 for each point of position spent.

-The first time thrusters, guns, electronics, or Gate Core are hit, that component is damaged, the second time, it is destroyed.
+The first time thrusters, guns, electronics, or Gate Core are hit, that component is damaged.
+The second time, it is destroyed.

 Throws using damaged thrusters, guns, or electronics are disadvntaged.
 Make the throw on 3d6 and discard the highest die.
 A damaged gate core cannot be used to jump to gatespace.
 Destroyed systems cannot be used until repaired in port.

-When PC crew is hit, throw an attack with a +2 bonus against a random PC, as if in a skirmish.
+When PC crew is hit, throw an attack with a +2 bonus against a random PC, using the [skirmish rules](https://www.night-tripper.fun/chapters/rules-for-play/skirmishes/#attacks--wounds).
 If NPC crew is hit, reduce NPC ship skill by 1.
 This can cause their skill to become negative.

 ### Hit Location (1d6)
 | Roll | Hit Location & Effect |